 The cRc is proud to maintain a full database of common fruits and vegetables purchased in the United States and their respective proper checking methods.
+The full range of fruits and vegetables can be found by searching at:

 consumer.crckosher.org/consumer/fruitsvegetables.